 The main reason for adopting a structure is to outline a clear hierarchy of the different company positions.
-In such manner, every subordinate knows who to report to.
+In such a manner, every subordinate knows who to report to.
 Considering how vital an organizational structure is to the different facets of the business, managers should take their time determining the type of structure to take on.
 This article highlights the main types of organizations that currently exist.

-Apart from increased productivity, firms with flat organizations have leaner budgets since they don’t involve any pricey middle-management salaries.
-The only thing to keep in mind is that this structure works best for small to medium-sized companies.
+Apart from increased productivity, firms with flat organizations have leaner budgets, since they don’t involve any pricey middle-management salaries.
+The only thing to keep in mind is that this structure typically works best for small to medium-sized companies.
 This way, a firm can decentralize decision-making while still maintaining its corporate integrity.

 Also referred to as a bureaucratic structure, a functional organization is one that divides a firm’s operations based on specialties.
 Ideally, there’s an individual in charge of a particular function.
-It’s like any typical business that consists of a sales department, human relations, and marketing department.
-It means that every employee receives tasks and is accountable to a particular specialist.
+It’s like any typical business that consists of a sales department, human relations, and a marketing department.
+It means that every employee receives tasks and is accountable to a particular superior.

 A divisional organization structures its activities around a market, product, or specific group of consumers.
-For instance, a firm can operate in the United States or Europe or sell products focused on a specific group of customers.
+For instance, a firm can operate in the United States or Europe, or sell products focused on a specific group of customers.
 Gap Inc. is the perfect case in point.
-It runs three different retailers – Banana Republic, Gap and Old Navy.
+It runs three different retailers – Banana Republic, Gap, and Old Navy.
 Although each one operates as a separate entity that caters to different consumer segments, they are all under the company Gap Inc. brand.

 General Electric is another ideal example; it owns numerous firms, brands, and assets across different industries.
 Although GE is the umbrella corporation, each division works as an individual firm.
 The diagram below will give you an idea of what a divisional organization looks like.

 A matrix organization offers several benefits.
-They include a clear articulation of the company’s mission and objectives, effective use of limited resources, and retention of professionals throughout the life of a company.
+They include a clear articulation of the company’s mission and objectives, effective use of limited resources, and improved retention of professionals throughout the life of a company.
 Additionally, a matrix structure provides a practical way of integrating the firm’s objectives with operations.